kaled-alshmrany/FuSeBMC/README.md

 * In the folder Examples, you can find some C/C++ examples that we used in terms of testing the tool.
 I found useful to share it with you.

+Note: all the outputs in the folders are based on the experiment on the file "rangesum 10.i" with the property coverage-branches.

 <br /><br />

-* The output of the tool will be in the folder "my_wrapper/my_instrument_outpt".
+* The output of the tool will be in the folder "my_instrument_outpt".
 You will have these files as follows:

       1- File called "instrumented.c" which has the input file + the goals labels written on the input code.<br />
       2- File called "my_goal.txt" has the number of goals.<br />